wazuh/wazuh-documentation/source/upgrade-guide/index.rst

 ..
-Copyright (C) 2015–2022 Wazuh, Inc.
+Copyright (C) 2015, Wazuh, Inc.

 .. meta::
    :description: Find out more about the process of upgrading the Wazuh central components, Open Distro for Elasticsearch, Elastic Stack, and Wazuh agents in this section.

 Upgrade guide
 =============

-This guide describes the upgrade process of the Wazuh central components, Open Distro for Elasticsearch, Elastic Stack, and the Wazuh agents.
-The upgrading from a legacy version section is for those users who need to upgrade the Wazuh installation from a version before 3.0.

-If you have any doubt about operating system compatibility and the compatibility between the different Wazuh components, please check the compatibility matrix section.
+This guide describes the upgrading process of the following components.

+-  Wazuh central components

+   -  :doc:`central-components/upgrading-manager`
+   -  :doc:`central-components/upgrading-indexer-dashboard`

+-  :doc:`Open Distro for Elasticsearch and Elastic Stack basic license <elasticsearch-kibana-filebeat/index>`
+-  :doc:`upgrading-agent`

+The :doc:`legacy/index` section describes the upgrading process from Wazuh 1.x and 2.x.

+The :doc:`compatibility-matrix/index` section explains compatibility requirements between components.

 .. toctree::
    :maxdepth: 1

-   upgrading-manager
-   upgrading-indexer-dashboard
+   :hidden:

+   central-components/index
    elasticsearch-kibana-filebeat/index
    upgrading-agent
    legacy/index